 It might sound too good to be true, but looking at the current situation, things are not going well at all.
 Like I said, keep your job and save as much as you can while living in a cheap rented property.
 Your patience will be well rewarded.

-I recommend to simulate mortgage re-payments with this online calculator; while you save money, each month you add more to your mortgage deposit.
+I recommend simulating mortgage re-payments with this online calculator; while you save money, each month you add more to your mortgage deposit.
 From time to time, revise how much you can borrow and what interest you will pay with this free mortgage calculator.

 13. Don’t forget about the furniture that you need for your new home.
 You can of course sleep on a blow-up bed, however that won’t do for a long time.
 There are many stores willing to sell furniture with monthly payments and interest-free for a certain period.

 Make a list with all the furniture shops that have this option and contact them for more details to see what’s the best solution for you.